open-forest-observatory/geograypher/README.md

 ```

 Data for this project is managed by a tool called [DVC](https://dvc.org/doc/install).
 This serves as an interface between git-tracked pointer files and the raw data.
 In our case, the data is hosted on Google Drive and you must have access to this [folder](https://drive.google.com/drive/folders/1vnnodshTUeZ6zXPdSdr9OPpYTU1dVdzk).
 If you are a collaborator and need the data, contact <djrussell@ucdavis.edu>.

+The website provides a good overview of how to use `dvc`.
+In most cases, all you need to do is `dvc pull <filename>` to obtain the data.